 A GL under 10 is low, 10 to 19 is medium, and 19 and above is considered high.

 Although eating watermelon has its benefits, you should consider balancing your diet with fruits that have a lower GI.
-Be sure to pick up fresh fruit wherever possible, as it doesn’t have any added sugars.
+Be sure to pick up fresh fruit whenever and wherever possible, as it doesn’t have any added sugars.

 Diabetes-friendly fruits with a low GI include: